dicarval/dicarval/README.md

 - 🌱 Currently diving deep into **C++** and **Docker** and exploring computer science fundamentals.
 - 🏫 Studying at **42 Lisboa**, a peer-to-peer coding school with a hands-on, project-based curriculum and learning by building, failing, and trying again.
-- ⚡ Transitioning from **Financial Audit** to **programming** has been one of the biggest challenges of my life, but also one of the best, totally worth it.
+- ⚡ Transitioning from **financial audit** to **programming** has been one of the biggest challenges of my life, but also one of the best, totally worth it.

 ## 📫 Connect with me